-AMO Curates Virgil Abloh Exhibition for the Museum of Contemporary Art Chicago
+AMO Helps to Curate Virgil Abloh Exhibition for the Museum of Contemporary Art Chicago

-The Museum of Contemporary Art Chicago is to present an AMO-curated exhibition devoted to the work of the ultra-modern, genre-bending artist and designer Virgil Abloh.
-Titled “Virgil Abloh: Figures of Speech” the immersive space has been designed by Samir Bantal, a director at OMA’s research wing, focusing on the creative process and collaborative work of Abloh who is redefining fashion, art, and design.
+The Museum of Contemporary Art Chicago is presenting an exhibition devoted to the work of the ultra-modern, genre-bending artist and designer Virgil Abloh.
+Titled “Virgil Abloh: Figures of Speech” the immersive space has been curated by the Museum's Chief Curator Michael Darling, and Samir Bantal, a director at OMA’s research wing, focusing on the creative process and collaborative work of Abloh who is redefining fashion, art, and design.

 The Chicago artist is pioneering a new creative discipline across a range of media, connecting visual artists, musicians, designers, and architects.
 The exhibition will cover seven areas of Abloh’s work over twenty years, focusing on different pillars of fashion, music, art, furniture, and graphic design.